singnet/dev-portal/docs/ai-consumers/mpe.md

 Now the same iteration process follows for future calls authorizations of cogs.
 **Note:** If the claim does not occur, then Kevin need to authorize for 98 cogs.

-## Withdraw funds without closing the Channel
+## Withdraw funds from the Channel
 A new feature (simple, textbook solution) known as nonce has be incorporated.
 Each time the recipient claims through the channel, a nonce is added to the message that the sender signs, and the nonce periodically changes each time when the recipient makes a claim.
 The payment channels in the MPE includes the following properties:
 - Channel between sender and recipient can persist indefinitely.